soveran/ohm-scripts/README.md

 --------

-This script receives four parameters, all encoded with MessagePack.
+This script receives four parameters, all encoded with JSON.
 The decoded values are used for saving a model instance in Redis, creating or updating a hash as needed and updating zero or more sets (indices) and zero or more hashes (unique indices).